totalopenstation/totalopenstation/docs/contributing/modules/main.rst

 All code implementing new formats should not break the existing API.
 Changing the API should be done at the scale of the entire library, to take into account the many different needs of each format and parser.
-The development of |tops| is not in a stable shape, so expect the API to change in future versions.
+The development of Total Open Station is not in a stable shape, so expect the API to change in future versions.
 However, please understand that a new format parser is not the right place to do that.